arjunsatarkar/hitomezashi/README.md

 Inspired by [Numberphile's video](https://www.youtube.com/watch?v=JbfhzlMk2eY) on hitomezashi stitch patterns.

 Written in C11 with SDL2.
+Licensed under GPLv2 (see `LICENSE` file for full text).

+This project's source code is copyright © 2022-present Arjun Satarkar and potentially other future contributors.

 ## Usage